Which type of accounting primarily focuses on providing informati... | Study Prep in Pearson+

 1

-Recognize that Financial Accounting is designed to meet the needs of external parties by preparing financial statements such as the balance sheet, income statement, and cash flow statement.
+Identify the key difference between Managerial accounting and Financial accounting: Managerial accounting is forward-looking and focuses on internal decision-making, while Financial accounting is historical and focuses on external reporting.

-Note that Financial Accounting adheres to standardized principles like Generally Accepted Accounting Principles (GAAP) or International Financial Reporting Standards (IFRS) to ensure consistency and comparability for external users.
+Consider examples of Managerial accounting tools, such as cost analysis, budgeting, and performance evaluation, which are used to support internal decision-making.

-Conclude that the correct type of accounting that primarily focuses on providing information to external parties is Financial Accounting.
+Conclude that the correct answer is Managerial accounting, as it is the type of accounting primarily focused on providing information to internal users for decision-making purposes.

 Watch next